-Gross margin percentage for license revenues was 90% and 87% for the first three quarters of 2019 and 2018, respectively, and 88% and 91% for the third quarter of 2019 and 2018, respectively.
+Gross margin percentage for license revenues was 80% and 70% for the first quarter of 2025 and 2024, respectively.
 Our gross margin on license revenues is dependent on the proportion of our license revenues that involve third-party technology.
-The margin in the first three quarters of 2019 compared to the same period of 2018 was positively impacted by a lower proportion of our license revenues that involved third-party technology.
-The margin in the third quarter of 2019 compared to the same period of 2018 was negatively impacted by a higher proportion of our license revenues that involved third-party technology.
+Consequently, our gross margin percentage for license revenues is higher when a lower proportion of our license revenues attracts third-party technology costs, and vice versa.